MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ndiswwan/ne-ndiswwan-_wwan_mpdp_operation.md

 ## -description

-The **WWAN_MPDP_OPERATION** enumeration describes an operation to perform on a multiple Packet Data Protocol (MPDP) interface/NetAdapter object.
+The **WWAN_MPDP_OPERATION** enumeration describes an operation to perform on a Multiple Packet Data Protocol (MPDP) interface/NetAdapter object.

 ## -enum-fields